SeaBee-no/documentation/guides/development.md

 # Access to seabee project space

 For access to the Seabee project create an issue on this repository explaining your use case.
+We can then give access to Seabee on Dataporten.
+Additionally to deploy new apps, as described below, an account on [MAS](https://www.metacenter.no/user/application/form/norstore/) is also needed.

 ## Deploying applications